MRAA & NMMA COVID-19 Retail Reopening Guidelines

 · includes control measures to eliminate or reduce such exposures.

-Although retail establishments remain open, indoor dining, gyms and other businesses were closed on July 6.
+Retail establishments remain open, however indoor dining, gyms and other businesses have been closed since July 6.

 · Consider dedicated shopping hours or appointment times for the elderly, medically vulnerable, and health care workers.